How to feed a Christmas cake

 Why should you feed your Christmas cake?

-To stop it from breaking out of the cupboard and gobbling up your family, of course!
-No, apart from the family peril there are many reasons why you should feed your Christmas cake, all of which are all thankfully less dramatic.
 It’s important to keep your cake soaked in liquor to stop it from drying out.
-Alcohol also acts as a preservative and is one of the reasons you can store it for months without it going rotten.
+Alcohol also acts as a preservative and is one of the reasons you can store it for months without it spoiling.

 How often should you feed a Christmas cake?